HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         If you are upgrading from CF19, CF191, or later releases, you should first unlink the current version using the following command before installing the newer version.

         Syntax for Linux and Apple macOS platforms:
-        ```
+        ```bash
         make unlink
         ```

         Syntax for Microsoft Windows platforms:
-        ```
+        ```bash
         make_unlink.bat
         ```

-2. Ensure that nodejs version 12.18.3 or later version is installed to the local workstation.
+2. Ensure that Node.js version 12.18.3 or later version is installed to the local workstation.
 The DXClient tool is supported on Microsoft Windows, Linux, and Apple macOS workstations and automation servers.3.
 Download the DXClient.zip file (DXClient_VX_XXXXXXXX-XXXX.zip) to a local directory on the local workstation from your DX 9.5 CF19 or later entitlements on the [HCL Software License Portal](https://www.hcltech.com/software/support/release).
 Reference the [Docker](../../../get_started/system_requirements/docker/index.md) topic for the latest list of HCL DX 9.5 files available for download.

 3. Extract the DXClient.zip file.